Part I · The Scale of Reality · What is real?

 The trembling before what exceeds understanding.

-Awe is not the product of ignorance; quite the opposite, the more you understand, the more awe you feel.
+Awe is not the product of ignorance.
+Quite the opposite: the more you understand, the more awe you feel.
 An astronomer feels the awe of the universe more deeply than most, because she knows more clearly how vast, how ancient, how astonishing it is.
-Understanding does not eliminate awe: understanding deepens awe.
+Understanding does not eliminate awe; understanding deepens awe.
 This is precisely the complementarity of Pattern and Mystery: the farther Logonaut sails, the more deeply he touches the depths that Mystient guards.
+The formal model appears in Appendix B.9, Eqs. (eq:godel-sentence)–(eq:self-reference-limit).

 The four depths above describe Mystery as encountered outward: in sunsets, in music, at the edge of the Grand Canyon.
 But Mystery also manifests reflexively, within cognition itself. §II.3 showed that mathematics, logic, and reasoning are Pattern’s four modes turned inward.
 Symmetrically, the four depths of Mystery turn inward too: they infiltrate the very act of knowing.
 Mystery is not only “out there”; it is present every time you think.